songzy12/ConvS2S-paddle/README.md

 A PaddlePaddle re-implementation of ConvS2S [1].
+For practice.

 ## Reference